 Filing within a family law case.
-If you are filing for a protection order as part of a divorce, parenting plan, or other family law case, list the Petitioner and Restrained person names the same way they are listed in your family law case.
+If you are filing for a protection order as part of a divorce, parenting plan, or other family law case, list the petitioner and the restrained person's names the same way they are listed in your family law case.
 You should also put your family law case number.